sacrificaldagger/sacrificaldagger/README.md

 **Azure #1 fan (in my head)**
 Many of my friends know me for being very enthusiastic about Azurewrath, which I am!
 This one LOVES talking about Azure!
-I also am fixated on Azuretime and I adore saying random fun facts about the ship! ^_^
+I also am fixated on Azuretime and I adore saying random fun facts about the ship! ^_^ I'm bad at starting and holding conversations when we aren't friends... so sorry for that if that makes it awkward!
 More to come...